What is Supplemental Health Insurance and How Does it Work?

 Vision, dental and orthodontics insurance are also considered supplemental health policies.

-Vision and dental insurance differ from other types of supplemental health insurance because they cover services and procedures that are left out of regular health insurance.
-These plans are typically inexpensive and you can usually buy coverage through your employer.
+Vision and dental insurance differ from other types of supplemental health insurance because they cover services and procedures that regular health insurance plans don't pay for.
+These plans are typically inexpensive, and you can usually buy coverage through your employer.

-If you don't have insurance through your workplace, consider buying coverage through your state's health exchange or HealthCare.gov.
-Many ACA plans let you bundle dental coverage for an extra fee, or you can buy a stand-alone dental plan.
+If you don't have insurance through your workplace, consider buying coverage through your state's health marketplace or HealthCare.gov.
+Many ACA plans let you bundle dental coverage for an extra fee, or you can buy a stand-alone dental plan along with your regular health plan.

-All ACA plans are required to offer vision coverage for children under the age of 19.
-However, adult plans don't have this requirement.
+ACA plans typically have to offer vision coverage for children under the age of 19.
+But this requirement doesn't extend to adult plans.
 To buy a stand-alone vision policy, you'll have to shop online or go through a broker.

 Frequently asked questions